 High-net worth and ultra-high net worth individuals are one of the fastest-growing insurance markets in the United States today.
 According to a Statista study in 2015, there were 4.78 million high-net-worth individuals.

 If you are a high-net-worth individual, you face unique insurance challenges.
 You may have complex risk management needs, that can range from high-end property coverage to legal or personal liability threats not experienced by the masses.
-And finding the right insurance policies to make sure everything is secure, can seem like a massive undertaking.
+Finding the proper insurance policies to make sure everything is secure, can seem like a massive undertaking.

-Enter high-net-worth insurance policies.
-High-Net-Worth insurance refers to policies designed to cater to people with high-value homes, prestige cars, high-value antiques, jewelry and collections, and those who travel a lot for personal or business purposes.
-The High-net-worth segment includes people with higher profile occupations such as professional sportspeople and those in the public eye who require greater levels of protection that normally may not be covered by standard insurance policies, and where a higher level of discretion or personal service is needed.
-Many pay more than $250,000 annually for personal insurance.
+High-net-worth insurance policies designed to cater to people with high-value homes, collectible cars, high-value antiques, jewelry, and those who travel frequently for personal or business purposes.
+The high-net-worth segment includes people with high profile occupations such as professional athletes and those in the public eye.
+They require greater levels of protection than what is normally covered by standard insurance policies, and often require a higher level of discretion and personal service.
+Consequently, many pay premiums that exceed $250,000 annually for personal insurance.